Family and Medical Leave Act (FMLA)

 - 30 days advance notice when the leave is foreseeable;

-- Medical certification to support the request for leave because of a serious health condition, except for birth of a child/adoption
+- Medical certification to support the request for leave because of a serious health condition, except for the birth of a child/adoption;

-- A return-to-work certification if leave is for your own serious health condition.
+- A return-to-work certification if leave is the employee's own serious health condition.

 Job Benefits & Protection

 For the duration of FMLA leave, health insurance benefits will be continued on the same terms as if the employee were working.
 The employee is responsible for paying their portion of the insurance costs.
-Upon your return from approved leave, the employee will be restored to their original position or an equivalent position with equivalent pay, benefits and other employment terms.
+Upon the employee's return from approved leave, the employee will be restored to their original position or an equivalent position with equivalent pay, benefits and other employment terms.

 The FMLA packet is provided to assist employees in the process of applying for FMLA.
-All documents of the FMLA packet are provided below.
-Completed forms must be provided to the Payroll/Benefits Office at least 30 days before the leave is to begin, if possible.
+All documents included in the FMLA packet are provided below.
+Completed forms should be provided to the Payroll/Benefits Office at least 30 days before the leave is to begin, if possible.
 If leave is unforeseeable, FMLA forms should be submitted as soon as possible under the circumstances.
 For questions, please contact the Payroll/Benefits Office at (540) 745-9400.